 To make deployments faster and more reliable, you set up continuous delivery (Part 5).

-To keep all the new environments secure, you lock down authentication, authorization, and secrets management (Part 8).
+To keep all the new environments secure, you work on secrets management and encrypting all data at rest and in transit (Part 8).

 As your teams keep growing, to be able to keep moving quickly, you will need to update your architecture and processes to step 6, as shown in Figure 6: